tytydraco/KTweak/README.md

 ### kernel.sched_nr_migrate: 32 --> 64
 When migrating tasks between CPUs, allow the scheduler to migrate twice as many as usual.
 This should increase scheduling latency marginally, but increase the performance of SCHED_OTHER tasks.

-### kernel.sched_rt_runtime_us: 950000 --> 1000000
-Allow realtime tasks to consume the entirety of the scheduling period.
-While this may lead to CPU deadlocks if a rouge task is stuck in a loop, it can offer an additional 5% performance gain to realtime tasks.

 ### kernel.sched_schedstats: 1 --> 0
 Disable scheduler statistics accounting.
 This is just for debugging, but it adds overhead.